Consensys/orchestrate-quick-start/README.md

 > **Note:** _Set `creditorAccount` and `chainRule` with values generated in prior Quick Start sections_

-> **Warning:** _Faucet account must own some ETH.
-To do so, you can either use a Faucet (e.g. https://faucet.rinkeby.io/ if using Rinkeby network) or send a transfer some ETH using Metamask_
+> **Warning:** _Faucet account must be credited with some ETH.
+To do so, you can use a Faucet (e.g. https://faucet.rinkeby.io/ if using Rinkeby network) or send a ETH transfer transaction using Metamask_

 ```bash
 curl -X POST --data '{"name":"rinkeby-faucet", "creditorAccount":"<FAUCET_ACCOUNT>","chainRule":"<CHAIN_UUID>","cooldown":"10s","amount":"60000000000000000","maxBalance":"100000000000000000"}' localhost:8081/faucets